Mstarr85/Mstarr85.github.io/README.md

 <img width="1440" alt="Screen Shot 2020-04-21 at 2 27 19 PM" src="https://user-images.githubusercontent.com/53281244/79900554-6512dc00-83dc-11ea-950c-6f7ddce0c083.png">

-# Portfolio
+# Mstarr85.github.io

 ## Description

-  This was created to showcase a portfolio
+  This was created to showcase a portfolio that will give the user a snapshot of my work as a Software Developer

+## Installation Instructions

+  * Clone Repo to local machine

+  * Open HTML file with default browser

+                or

+  * Click on Deployed Github Link below

 ## How It Works

-  * Click on Deployed Github Link provided below
   * Start on the About page and click  on Portfolio  which will direct you to a gallery of work

   * Click on Contact to send you to Contact information

 ## Github Repo Link